 The Corps has participated in many types of parades through the years including the New York State conventions of the American Legion and the New York State Volunteer Fireman where we received many first place finishes.

 The new century brought many changes and new music to the Corps.
-In 2006 we celebrated our 50th anniversary with an all weekend event that brought back alumni and current members to the legion to reminence and catch up.
+In 2006 we celebrated our 50th anniversary with an all weekend event that brought back alumni and current members to the legion to remanence and catch up.
 A parade in honor of our alumni and charter members was held in Antwerp with our alumni marching in the ranks once again.

 As part of our 50th anniversary the Corps was able to replace our aging 2 valve (piston/rotor) horns with 3 valve G bugles.
-It allowed us to expand our repertorie to include songs that used the 3rd valve.
+It allowed us to expand our repertoire to include songs that used the 3rd valve.